 What is the Water Quality in Temecula, California?

-Compared to other US cities over 50,000, Temecula water quality ranks in the high-mid range for contamination excluding Lead.
+Compared to other US cities over 50,000, Temecula water quality ranks in the high-middle range for contamination excluding Lead.

 Most of their 27 contaminants have cancer-causing attributes.